 Practice Fusion offers advertising-supported free web-based EHR and medical practice technology solutions including scheduling, medical billing, MU certification, charting, training and support.
 It’s typically designed for private practices with 1-10 doctors.
 Founded in 2005 the platform connects medical professionals, patients, labs, imagining centers and billers, which streamlines services and allows for better quality of care and improved patient outcomes.
 Practice Fusion is a web-based EHR solution offering scheduling, medical billing services, MU certification, charting, training and support.
 It is designed to go above the needs of small practices ranging from 1-10 physicians.
 Founded In 2005, the platform bridges medical professionals, patients, labs, imaging centers and billers.
 Practice Fusion is a reasonable choice for people looking for a basic system without billing or reasonable practice management functionality.

-Athenahealth is the place to work with If you’re a multi-physician practice or a full-fledged care provider.
-Their EMR system has been designed with the needs of large-scale practices in mind, and might not provide with great user experience for smaller practices.
+Athenahealth is the place to work with if you’re a multi-physician practice or a full-fledged care provider.
+Their EHR for large practices has been designed with the needs of large-scale practices in mind, and might not provide with great user experience for smaller practices.
 The solution has been ranked by KLAS as #1 in usability, their cloud-based platform simplifies patient encounters and helps practices comply with industry requirements like Meaningful-Use and ICD-10.
 Athenahealth is expensive and have had staff turnover and support issues since they were purchased last year.